szerpadiaz/autonomous_driving/src/object_detection_pkg/README.md

 rostopic echo traffic_light_position
 rostopic echo position_of_cars (x,z is the position of the car in 2D map; y is just the height of the car)

+Questions:
+- How to reduce the time latency / difference between simulation and node for traffic light color?
+For red color for example, 1 second delay